 Granola can also be high in fibre, especially if you make your own.
 A nutty one works well for this raspberry granola parfait.
 You could try my recipe for gorgeous gluten-free granola or my easy vegan honey almond granola.
 Or for something a little more indulgent, this chocolate granola is decidedly good.

 The third ingredient is Arla Fibre Raspberry Yoghurt.
 The yoghurt is delicious all by itself, but makes a perfect component in this raspberry granola parfait.
 The smooth and creamy yoghurt contrasts wonderfully with the crunchy granola and tart fruit.

 Thanks for visiting Tin and Thyme.
 If you make this raspberry granola breakfast parfait, I’d love to hear about it in the comments below.
 And do please rate the recipe.
 Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 If you’d like more breakfast recipes, follow the link and you’ll find I have quite a lot of them.
 All delicious, of course.

 - 8 raspberries

 - Place half the granola at the bottom of a wide glass.
 Top with half the yogurt, then half the berries.

 - Repeat the layers and admire before tucking in with a spoon.

 I’m sharing my raspberry granola parfait with #CookBlogShare, hosted this week at Recipes Made Easy.

-I was invited by Arla Foods to attend their lunch event and I was paid for my time.
+Arla Foods invited me to attend their lunch event and they paid me for my time.
 I was not expected to write a positive review and all opinions are, as always, my own.
-Thanks to my readers for supporting the brands and organisations that help to keep Tin and Thyme blythe and blogging.
+Thanks to my readers for supporting the brands and organisations that help to keep Tin and Thyme blithe and blogging.